vamsi8500/Controls-And-Audit-Flows/Risk management/Risk management.md

 - Developing a **Risk Treatment Plan (RTP)**.
 - Allocating budget and resources.
 - Implementing new controls and contingency plans.
+-  **Inherent Risk:** The risk level before implementing any control measures.

 ### **Step 6: Risk Reporting**
 **Purpose:** Communicate risk details to management for decision-making.